 Her advice to writers: Keep writing, no matter how you feel about your work.

-“When’s the last time you read something unapologetically pro-choice — & that’s as empowering as it is romantic?
+“When’s the last time you read something unapologetically pro-choice — and that’s as empowering as it is romantic?
 Me?
 Never.
-Can’t wait for Joshi’s next book!
-Wish there were more novels that discuss pro-choice issues head-on.
-Enchanting story set in 1950s India from women’s point of view about the choices we’re given and how much we can make with them.
-Audiobook narrator Sneha Mathan is marvelous!”
+I’m eager to read Joshi’s follow-up novel!
+I wish there were more novels that discuss pro-choice issues head-on.
+Joshi’s enchanting story is set in 1950s India, told from a woman’s point of view, about the choices we’re given, and how much we can make with them.
+In addition, the audiobook version’s narrator, Sneha Mathan, is marvelous!”

 ~ My review of The Henna Artist by Alka Joshi for Amazon and Goodreads

 I absolutely adore books (after all, I’m writing two)!
 Whenever I finish reading an exceptional novel, I review it on Goodreads and Amazon.
 Sure, not all stories resonate with me.
-As a tender-hearted author, I know too well the blood/sweat/tears that even a crappy book demands, so I don’t review those.
+As a tender-hearted author, I know too well the blood, sweat, and tears that even a crappy book demands, so I let other people review those.

-Then I email the novelist to thank them for making my life more thoughtful and maybe even fun.
+Afterward, I email the novelist to thank them for making my life more thoughtful and maybe even fun.
 Ditto for any audiobook performer involved.
-Some thank me back, and on the days my stars are truly aligned, they agree to contribute to Happiness Between Tails.
+Some thank me back, and on the days my stars are aligned, they agree to contribute to Happiness Between Tails.

 They’re far more forgiving than the permanent ink ones, and brides aren’t allowed to do housework until they’ve worn off…

 Dusting off my photos to show you these provided an excuse to reconnect with Chris Miller, the super-talented photographer (check out her Instagram too) who was beyond kind to gift them to my sweetie and me.
 Back when she shot them, we both worked for the Beach Reporter, a Manhattan Beach community weekly.
-I reported on Hermosa Beach and, In addition to her work as an event fotog, at the time she was the publication’s photojournalist.
+I reported on Hermosa Beach while she worked as a private event photog and as the publication’s photojournalist.

 Back to our esteemed guest: Alka was born in Jodhpur, Rajasthan, India.
-At the age of nine, she moved to the U.S. As a Stanford University grad, she’s worked in advertising and PR, and owned a marketing consultancy.
-On top of all that, she has a Creative Writing MFA from Cal Arts San Francisco.
+At the age of nine, she moved to the United States.
+Eventually she graduated from Stanford University and worked in advertising, public relations, and owned a marketing consultancy.
+Moreover, she has a Creative Writing MFA from Cal Arts San Francisco.
 The Henna Artist is her first book.
-In way less than a year, it’s a huge success!
-The sequel, The Secret Keeper of Jaipur, is set for July, plus the third book in the trilogy for 2022.
-And — she’s an executive producer for the novel’s upcoming Miramax TV series!
+In less than a year, it’s a huge success!
+The sequel, The Secret Keeper of Jaipur, is set for July, plus the third book in the trilogy will come out in 2022.
+Above and beyond that, she’s an executive producer for the novel’s upcoming Miramax TV series!

-Read on for her thoughts on women in India.
-Note that it’s not just India — unfortunately, I’ve met women architects in the U.S. who encounter discrimination here too…
+What follows are her thoughts on women in India.
+Note that when she speaks of how women, in this case architects, are often undermined, India is not the only country that restricts us.
+Unfortunately, I’ve met women architects in the United States who encounter discrimination here too…

 In January 2019, the Architecture faculty at Ansal University in Gurgaon, just outside New Delhi, received an email from the registrar to attend a convocation.